tfabris/BC-250/README.md

 When you are in Bazzite's Gaming Mode (in Steam Big Picture), and from there, you switch to Desktop Mode using the Steam Controller, there is a moment of trouble as you switch to Desktop Mode.

 The Steam Controller is supposed to let you control your mouse, even in Desktop Mode.
 Which it does, normally.
-But on my system, I have configured Steam so that it prompts for which user is logging in (my account or my girlfriend's account).
-This means that each time Steam launches, it doesn't fully load Steam at first, while there is that prompt on the screen asking to choose which user is logging in.
+But on my system, I have configured Steam so that it prompts for which user is logging in (me or my girlfriend).
+This means that each time Steam launches, it doesn't fully load Steam at first, it sits there on a prompt asking to choose which user is logging in.

-There is a bug in Steam with this user prompt, which is as follows: In Bazzite's Gaming Mode, it's fine, the Steam Controller works.
-When you switch to Bazzite's Desktop Mode, it launches the Desktop version of Steam and prompts for the user.
-For some reason, in this screen, ***the Steam Controller is not working yet***.
-You cannot answer the user login with the Steam Controller.
+There is a bug in Steam with this user prompt: In Bazzite's Gaming Mode, the Steam Controller works fine during that prompt.
+But when you switch to Bazzite's Desktop Mode, the Desktop version of Steam prompts for the user, and for some reason, ***the Steam Controller is not working yet.*** You cannot answer the user login with the Steam Controller, when in Desktop mode.
 This is yet another egregious unfixed bug in Steam.

 Solution:
 - Hold the Steam button and swipe the right trackpad, to make the mouse cursor appear.